satishashank/dummy32/README.md

-Sure!
-Here's a more concise and polished version of that README section:

----

 # dummy32

 A 5-stage pipelined RV32I core started as a block diagram from *"Digital Design & Computer Architecture: RISC-V Edition"*, enhanced with full RV32I support and dynamic branch prediction.